 i.
 “Here was a heavy tax upon his grandeur; he was afflicted with a disorder the most loathsome and the most humiliating that could possibly disgrace a human being.”
 (Clarke)

 ii.
 Ancient leprosy began as small, red spots on the skin.
-Before too long the spots get bigger, and start to turn white, with sort of a shiny, or scaly appearance.
-Pretty soon the spots spread over the whole body and hair begins to fall out - first from the head, then even from the eyebrows.
-As things get worse, finger nails and toenails become loose; they start to rot and eventually fall off.
-Then the joints of fingers and toes begin to rot and fall off piece by piece.
-Gums begin to shrink and they can’t hold the teeth anymore, so each of them is lost.
-Leprosy keeps eating away at your face until literally the nose, the palate, and even the eyes rot - and the victim wastes away until death.
+Before too long the spots got bigger, and started to turn white, with sort of a shiny, or scaly appearance.
+Pretty soon the spots spread over the whole body and hair began to fall out – first from the head, then even from the eyebrows.
+As things got worse, fingernails and toenails become loose; they start to rot and eventually fell off.
+Then the joints of fingers and toes began to rot and fall off piece by piece.
+Gums began to shrink and they couldn’t hold the teeth anymore, so each of them was lost.
+Leprosy kept eating away at the face until literally the nose, the palate, and even the eyes rotted – and the victim wasted away until death.

 2. (2-3) The testimony from the servant girl.

 And the Syrians had gone out on raids, and had brought back captive a young girl from the land of Israel.
 She waited on Naaman’s wife.
 Then she said to her mistress, “If only my master were with the prophet who is in Samaria!
 For he would heal him of his leprosy.”

 a.
 Had brought back captive a young girl from the land of Israel: This girl was an unwilling missionary, taken captive from Israel and now in Syria.
 Yet God allowed the tragedy of her captivity to accomplish a greater good.

 i.
 The young girl illustrates the mysterious ways God works.
 She was probably raised in a godly home, yet taken from her family at a young age.
 It was an irreplaceable loss for her parents, and one they no doubt grieved over every day.
 Yet, she was greatly used in a simple way.